Proposal Target Date: August 16, 2019

-- Postdoctoral proposals now only require two letters of reference
+Postdoctoral Scholar proposals no longer require two letters of reference.

 The GeoPRISMS Postdoctoral program is aimed at providing opportunities for early-career scientists to solidify research skills, build a track record, and establish peer relationships.
 NSF’s GeoPRISMS Program provides support for postdoctoral researchers to conduct up to two years of multi-disciplinary research at institutions of higher education in the United States.
 The intention is to encourage individuals, typically within five years after award of their Ph.D., to diversify their expertise relative to that used in their thesis research.

-The GeoPRISMS Postdoctoral Program is designed so that recipients can choose the research environment most beneficial for their scientific development and that of the GeoPRISMS Program.
+Postdoctoral scholar proposals should include some component of synthesis and integration with the GeoPRISMS science goals, though as with the Integrative Research Projects above, supplemental or gap-filling data collection is permitted.
+The program is designed so that recipients can choose the research environment most beneficial for their scientific development and that of the GeoPRISMS Program.
 To this end, applicants are encouraged to establish a relationship with a proposed advisor (mentor) well in advance of proposal submission.

 It is expected that candidates will write their own proposals for submission, except where otherwise required.
 There is no fixed dollar amount for a postdoctoral proposal; rather, the budget should be for the candidate’s direct work only and should be appropriate to the postdoctoral research project, including salary commensurate with the experience of the candidate, institutional standards and local cost of living.

 NSF enables career-life balance through a variety of mechanisms.
 Support to address dependent care issues may be available for awardees.
 For more information, please see https://www.nsf.gov/career-life-balance/.